-I’m interested in the cognitive mechanisms that allow people to flexibly coordinate with one another.
-In particular, I study the formation of conventions and norms using multi-player experiments and computational models of communication and social reasoning.
+I’m interested in social interaction and the cognitive mechanisms that allow people to adapt and flexibly communicate with one another.
+In particular, I study the formation of conventions using multi-player experiments and computational models of communication and social reasoning.

 My research is supported by an NSF Graduate Research Fellowship and a Stanford Graduate Fellowship.